With the holidays over and those playrooms bursting with new toys, it’s about time to start sending thank you notes.

 I also like the colors of card stock better than ordinary construction paper.
 They are brighter and more fun, which definitely ups its refrigerator-worthyness.

 I did something similar with the below Christmas trees.
 Using my toddler’s painted paper, I cut out strips and shaped them into trees.
+It’s his painting, but cut into a pretty shape.

 After, glue your cut-outs onto another piece of cardstock and fold into a card.

-These kids thank you cards turned out so cute and were so easy for mama to oversee 🙂
+These homemade kids thank you cards turned out so cute and were so easy for mama to oversee 🙂

-2. Potato Stamps
+2. Potato Stamped Homemade Cards

 Always looking for new sensory play activities, I decided to give potato stamps a try.
 It was way easier than I thought it would be – and my son had a ball.